 The place of purchase

 The place where you’re buying your groceries shouldn’t be the place you’re buying your lotions from.
 Also those cheap supermarkets aren’t the place to be when it comes to skincare.
 Sure you can get a nice looking lotion for couple of bucks there but good quality and good products cost a bit more.
 Also I wouldn’t recommend drugstore (in Finland anyway).
 These lotions that they sell there do more harm to you than good.
 Been there, done that!
 Then where should you shop?
-At your cosmetologist’s or an organic cosmetics store.
+At your cosmetologist’s or a cosmetics store.
 Professional products are usually better from my experience ’cause the ingredients and the texture in products are well considered.
-Organic products are great for your skin ’cause they don’t contain poisons and the natural ingredients are easier for your skin to use.
+Organic products are great for your skin ’cause they don’t contain controversial ingredients and the natural ingredients are simple but effective.

 The ingredient list